kolenaIO/kolena/README.md

-# kolena-client
+# Kolena Client

-Python client for programmatic interaction with the Kolena platform.
+`kolena-client` is the Python client library for interacting with [Kolena](https://www.kolena.io/)'s machine learning (ML) testing and debugging platform.